Laid Off? Strategies to Help You Locate a New Job

 - Search for, and join job search groups.
 Do any exist in your community, online?

-- Visit LinkedIn and use the hashtags #coronavirushiring or #hiringnow to locate postings.
+- Visit LinkedIn and use the hashtag #hiringnow to locate postings.

 - Read your LinkedIn feed for information, postings, or insights.

 - Follow key decision-makers or companies of interest on social media.

 - Set up Google alerts to get notified when certain job postings or hiring details are published.

 If you are looking for qualified career professionals:

 - Follow career pros on social media that give out regular, free advice.
 Here’s a list of the Top 15 Job Search Experts to Follow on LinkedIn and 50 Best Twitter Accounts for Job Search Advice.

 - Visit professional associations like Career Professionals of Canada or Career Thought Leaders to identify certified career professionals who can assist with search efforts.

 - Regularly read Career Impressions Blog.

 - Check out Job Search Journey which provides job search resources (templates, worksheets, scripts, and guides) to support all stages of job search.